Leo Soekoto

-Mgr.
-Leo Soekoto, SJ (born in Jali, Gayamharjo, Prambanan, Sleman, 23 October 1920 - 30 December 1995) was Archbishop of Jakarta from 15 August 1970 to his death.
+Leo Soekoto, SJ (23 October 1920 – 30 December 1995) was a Roman Catholic prelate who served as the archbishop of Jakarta from 1970 to his death.
 He was appointed priest on 22 August 1953 at the age of 32 years.

 Soekoto died on Saturday, 30 December 1995 in RS St. Elisabeth, Semarang from cancer of the spinal cord, and was buried in the cemetery complex area Girisonta Retreat House, Central Java.

 Biography

 Soekoto was the second of three sons of village headman Gayamharjo, Wongsosentono and Soeratinah.